armin-fx/BandedScad/doc/object.md

 #### tube [^][contents]
 [tube]: #tube-
-Creates a tube.
+Creates a tube, a cylinder with a cylinder hole.
-A cylinder with a cylinder hole.
+As module and as function.

 _Arguments:_
 ```OpenSCAD